 - Additional reading & bibliography

-The corruption in construction is as evident in advanced economies as in developing countries.
-Whether it be sub-standard cement used in construction of department stores in Korea or in housing projects in New York City, the examples are as regular as in poorer countries.
+Whether it be sub-standard cement used in construction of department stores in Korea or in housing projects in New York City, the examples are as regular in advanced economies as in poorer countries.
 It is also systemic rather than occasional.
 For example, in the UK, half of a sample of 701 UK construction professionals believe that corruption is common throughout the British construction industry (CIOB 2013).
 And 49% of executives from international engineering and construction companies report significant corruption in their industry in 2014, more than in any other industry sector (Price Waterhouse Coopers (2014) Fighting corruption and bribery in the construction industry).
 There has also long been organised crime involvement in construction in developed countries, from Japan to Canada (e.g. see Wells 2015)

 Level 1.
 Construction, Public Works and infrastructure is a complicated subject in government.
 It can be the responsibility of a Ministry in its own right, such as the Ministry of Public Works or Urban Development, or a Ministry dealing with Public-Private partnerships.
 It can be a major part of other ministries, such as within the Ministries of Transport or Energy.
 Alternatively, large projects might be separated out from government as Public-Private Partnerships or placed under the supervision of a national Major Projects Agency.
 There are many corruption issues arising at this ‘Ministry-level’.

 Level 2.
 At the same time, individual projects can be enormous, sometimes larger than a whole country’s GDP, with immense complexities.
 There is thus another block of corruption issues at this ‘Project level’.